Harshitsoni11/fetch_phone_API/README.md

 2. create a filter when the user click on the filter tha showBottomsheet open and in this i am using the second api for fetching the details
 3. In search bar  i post the data the data will post successfully but the response which is present in array is empty so i skip this.
-4) all the image i used using the network images and for memory managnment i use the const keyword and to dispose the contriollers making different classes.1
+4. all the image i used using the network images and for memory managnment i use the const keyword and to dispose the contriollers making different classes.
+5. We have given create a search bar and the which item we search on that it will fetch the data from api api.